DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

 ## Setting up the class

 This class, and by it the dataset, interact with the other parts of the Framework using the [data_set_template.py](https://github.com/julianschumann/General-Framework/blob/main/Framework/Data_sets/data_set_template.py).
-Therefore, the new dataset_name.py file with the class dataset_name (it is important that those two are the same strings so that the Framework can recognize the dataset) begins in the following way:
+Therefore, the new <dataset_name>.py file with the class <dataset_name> (it is important that those two are the same strings so that the Framework can recognize the dataset) begins in the following way:
 ```
 from data_set_template import data_set_template

-class dataset_name(data_set_template):
+class <dataset_name>(data_set_template):
  def get_name(self = None):
   r'''
   Provides a dictionary with the different names of the dataset